UNCG-Github/Github/README.md

 [Click here for the the detailed Organization Request Process](/Organizations/Organization_Request_Process.md).

+## Teans
+Teams may be set up inside Github @ UNCG.
+These can be ad-hoc managed in github, or sync'd with an existing UNCG Azure AD Group.
+[See here for more details](Teams).

 ## Data Classification

 Github should not be used to store passwords/secrets or other sensitive data.
 Organization owners will set the data classification guidance for their organization, based on discussion with the relevant data steward(s).